-Sarah Kreps is an assistant professor in the Department of Government, the co-director of the Cornell Law School International Law-International Relations Colloquium, and an affiliate of the Einaudi Center for International Studies’ Foreign Policy Initiative.
+Sarah Kreps is an Associate Professor in the Department of Government, the co-director of the Cornell Law School International Law-International Relations Colloquium, and an affiliate of the Einaudi Center for International Studies’ Foreign Policy Initiative.
 Her research focuses on issues of international security, particularly questions of conflict and cooperation, alliance politics, political economy, and nuclear proliferation.
 Current projects examine the effect of war on domestic institutions; the ethics of conflict; and the relationship between financial costs of war and democratic accountability.

 Her first book is called Coalitions of Convenience: United States Military Interventions after the Cold War (Oxford University Press, 2011).
 It looks at instances of American military interventions after the Cold War and shows why multilateralism often prevails for even the most powerful countries such as the United States.
 She has more recently written a book called Drone Warfare (with John Kaag, Polity Press 2014) on the moral, political, and legal implications of using unmanned aerial vehicles in combat, also the subject of a forthcoming book with Oxford University Press.
 Other book-length research-in-progress includes Taxing Wars, which deals with the causes and consequences of how the United States finances its wars.

 Kreps teaches classes on international law, weapons proliferation, peace and conflict studies, and international relations theory.
 She has a B.A. from Harvard, M.Sc. from Oxford, and PhD from Georgetown University.
 Before going to graduate school, she served as an acquisitions and foreign area officer in the United States Air Force.
 She is a life member of the Council on Foreign Relations.